 Sure, it seems a little childish to hang at the aquarium, but Camden’s Adventure Aquarium features a huge tunnel where sharks swim around you (trippy), friendly hippos (cute), and stingray petting (wild).
 So, yeah, you might be some of the oldest child-less people there, but it’ll be worth it.
 Required advanced ticket purchasing only adds to the sexiness.

-Hosted in Chester County on weekends through April, this indoor-outdoor flea market is awesome for scoring eclectic trinkets and Philly-specific finds.
+Hosted in Chester County on weekends through October, this indoor-outdoor flea market is awesome for scoring eclectic trinkets and Philly-specific finds.
 Grab a morning coffee and head there early when the pickings are best.
 Bring cash, weave your way through tons of vendors, and impress your date with your haggling skills.
-Masks and social distancing are required.